mono/website/docs/compiling-mono/windows/index.md

 Make sure they are all visible to the build environment used by Visual Studio (restart any command prompts or Visual Studio IDE's used in the build).

-### Use monolite instead of pre-installed Mono distribution.
+### Use monolite instead of pre-installed Mono distribution

 If no Mono distribution is available, you can build using `monolite`.
 Just run the command below before running `make`: